How Do I Know the Proper Temperature for Cooking Meat?

 Using a Meat Thermometer to Judge When Meat Is Properly Cooked

 I haven’t always done it, but using a Meat Thermometer is really a life-saver.
-You insert the Meat Thermometer into a properly fleshy part of the meat, for instance the bulk of the breast of the chicken or turkey, and leave it there long enough to see the needle on the thermometer come to rest on the current temperature.
+You insert the thermometer into a properly fleshy part of the meat, for instance the bulk of the breast of the chicken or turkey, and leave it there long enough to see the needle on the thermometer come to rest on the current temperature.

 This way, rather than slicing your steak in half, you leave the juices inside of the meat where they belong until you’re sitting at the dinner table.
 Further, if the meat isn’t quite ready when you test, you’ve only made a small hole and won’t dry out half the roast when you put it back in the oven or on the grill.